 The initial public offering price is substantially higher than the net tangible book value per share of our common stock, which gives effect to the automatic conversion of all of our outstanding shares of convertible preferred stock into common stock.
 Investors purchasing common stock in this offering will pay a price per share that substantially exceeds the book value of our tangible assets after subtracting our liabilities.
-As a result, investors purchasing common stock in this offering will incur immediate dilution of \$ per share, based on the initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
-Further, investors purchasing common stock in this offering will contribute approximately % of the total amount invested by stockholders since our inception but will own only approximately % of the shares of common stock outstanding after giving effect to this offering.
+As a result, investors purchasing common stock in this offering will incur immediate dilution of \$8.20 per share, based on the initial public offering price of \$15.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+Further, investors purchasing common stock in this offering will contribute approximately 49.3% of the total amount invested by stockholders since our inception but will own only approximately 25.7% of the shares of common stock outstanding after giving effect to this offering.

 This dilution is due to our investors who purchased shares prior to this offering, including upon the exercise of options to purchase common stock, having paid substantially less when they purchased their shares than the price offered to the public in this offering.
 In addition, we have, in the past, issued options to acquire our common stock at prices significantly below the initial public offering price.
-If all of these outstanding options to purchase shares of common stock as of June 30, 2019 were exercised, our pro forma as-adjusted net tangible book value would be s per share, representing an immediate increase in our pro forma as-adjusted net tangible book value of s per share to our existing stockholders and an immediate dilution of s per share to investors purchasing shares in this offering, if anything, in the event of our liquidation.
+If all of these outstanding options to purchase shares of common stock as of June 30, 2019 were exercised, our pro forma as adjusted net tangible book value would be \$6.80 per share, representing an immediate increase in our pro forma net tangible book value of \$2.33 per share to our existing stockholders and an immediate dilution of \$8.20 per share to investors purchasing shares in this offering, in this offering, is a result of the dilution to investors purchasing shares in this offering, in this offering, if anything, in the event of our liquidation.
 For a further description of the dilution that you will experience immediately after this offering, see "Dilution."